 Recently opening trekking trail “Chitwan Chepang Hill Trail”, offers a rare combination of cultural and sightseeing experience.
-The others interesting aspects of the trek are getting a glimpse of the Chepangs and other communities live hood.
+The other interesting aspects of the trek are getting a glimpse of the Chepangs and other communities live hood.
 The warm invitation of the villagers to stay in their beautiful homes as guests and sharing their meals is our journey of discovery in itself.
 The unique culture in this area in addition to natural attractions adds to the charm of our trekking experience.
 The Chepang Hill Trail begins at Hugdi Khola, between Mugling and Krishna Bhir in Dhading district about 80 km from Kathmandu, and ends in Chitawan Shaktikhor.
 If one starting from the Chitwan National Park the trail can also be started from Shaktikhor and ending at Hugdi Khola.
 The trek goes through rolling hills with lush vegetation, where rice fields with small houses in the beautiful traditional orange colors meet the eye.
-For last two hours is the most difficult part of the trek as we follow the stream up the ravine to the pass.
+The last two hours are the most difficult part of the trek as we follow the stream up the ravine to the pass.
 From here, we can see down the Chepang Gaun, valley and we follow the narrow path close to the mountain.
-On arrival in the village, the local are served us their traditional Dal Bhat.
+On arrival in the village, the locals are served us their traditional Dal Bhat.
 The trek to the top of the hill Sirai Chuli (2000m) offers us a magnificent view of the Himalayan range from east to west: Langtang, Ganesh Himal, Manaslu 8000+, and Annapurna 8000+ and Dhaulagiri 8000+.

 Chitwan offers many adventure and other activities such as jungle safari, bird watching, canoe trips, etc. The Chitwan National Park is renowned for its dense tropical forest with a large number of wildlife and bird species.
-It is home of the about 600 species of plants, a habitat of about 43 species of large mammals, 526 species of birds, 150 species of butterflies, 126 species of fish and 49 species of reptiles, rare one-horned rhinos and other endangered species like the Royal Bengal Tiger, the Gangetic Dolphins and Ghadiyal Crocodile.
+It is home to about 600 species of plants, a habitat of about 43 species of large mammals, 526 species of birds, 150 species of butterflies, 126 species of fish and 49 species of reptiles, rare one-horned rhinos, and other endangered species like the Royal Bengal Tiger, the Gangetic Dolphins, and Ghadiyal Crocodile.
 This park boasts of grey monkeys and the common brownish red rhesus monkeys, deer, leopards, wild dogs, various species of mongoose and cats, wild boar, porcupines, hyena, bats, squirrels, etc. The park also boas of nearly 600 one-horned rhinos, a quarter of the species total and their numbers continue to grow.
 An estimated 100 tigers are in the park at present.